Hike and Wild Camp on the Isle of Rùm

 ALLERGIES

 Our host has confirmed that they are able to accommodate mild allergies to the 14 allergens identified by the UK Food Standards Agency, where these are disclosed in advance.
-However, if you have a severe or life-threatening food allergy, please get in touch with our CX team before booking to discuss whether your requirements can be accommodated safely on this trip.
+However, if you have a severe or life-threatening food allergy, please get in touch with our CX team prior to booking to discuss whether your requirements can be accommodated safely on this trip.
 This will allow us to carefully consider the sensitivity and severity of your allergy, the available provision on the trip, and the accessibility of medical care should a reaction occur.
 Your safety is always our top priority.
 Please note that when traveling overseas, local ingredients, food preparation methods, and labeling standards may vary, particularly in remote areas.
 It is also worth noting that any allergies may result in more limited options and repetitive provision in some areas.
 While your guide will help communicate dietary requirements where possible, customers remain responsible for managing their own allergies during the trip.

 Can I book on my own?